 The first widely available saleratus was known as Dwight’s Saleratus, and was later changed to Dwight’s Soda, Cow Brand, which is why we now associate a cow logo with baking soda.

 In Pioneer Girl, Laura’s original manuscript for what would later become the Little House books, Laura did not use the term saleratus but simply soda.
-And she included more description about what it was:
+And she included more description of what it was:

 When the last flour in town disappeared in the grand final at one dollar a pound was Ma discouraged?
 She was not.
 Pa brought in his seed whea[t] and we ground it in the hand coffee mill.
 With this whole wheat flour she made mush or biscuits raised with soda and souring made by putting a little of the flour into warm water and setting it under the stove to keep warm and sour.
 It made a usuable substitute for sour milk.